mdn/content/files/en-us/web/css/css_flexible_box_layout/mastering_wrapping_of_flex_items/index.md

 This behavior is useful if you want to target flex items using JavaScript to show and hide content for example.
 The example in the specification demonstrates one such pattern.

+In the following live example, the non-wrapping flex container contains a row with three flex items that are set to flex to equal sizes.
+The third item has multiple lines of content, growing the container.
+The default for `align-items` is `normal`; for flex items, `normal` behaves as `stretch`, so all the items stretch by default, filling the container's cross-size height.

-In the following live example, I have a non-wrapped flex container.
-The third item has more content than the others yet is set to `visibility: collapse`; therefore, the flex container is retaining a _strut_ of the height required to display this item.
-If you remove `visibility: collapse` from the CSS or change the value to `visible`, you will see the item appear, and the space is redistributed between non-collapsed items; the height of the flex container should not change.
+The item creating the cross-size is set to `visibility: collapse`, which collapses or hides the flex item, depending on the browser.
+In either case, the flex container retains a _strut_ of the cross-size even though it is not visible.
+This way, if the item is made visible, the cross-size of the single-line flex container will not change.
+If you remove `visibility: collapse` from the CSS or change the value to `visible`, you will see the item appear, and the main-size space is redistributed between non-collapsed items, while the cross-size remains unchanged.

 > [!NOTE]
 > Use Firefox for the example below as other common browsers treat `collapse` as `hidden`.